cshnican/my_site/content/home/featured.md

 # ...
 Put Your Section Options Here (title etc.) ...

-title: Selected Publications
+title: Recent Publications
-weight: 70
+weight: 30

 content:
   # Page type to display.
 E.g. post, event, or publication.
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
-  count: 0
+  count: 5
   # Page order.
 Descending (desc) or ascending (asc) date.
   order: desc
   # Optionally filter posts by a taxonomy term.